WeMakeDevs/github-tutorial/README.md

-# Community Classroom is OP
+# Community Classroom is P

-- Kunal Kushwaha says that this community is amazing.
+- I love the way you explain everything!
 - Kunal made this change
 - I love MLH
 - More power to kunal. love the work which your are doinm